Proposal and application process

 Make sure that you clearly indicate at the top of your application form you are applying for the ResM.

-If you would like to discuss your application please contact the programme leader, Professor Roberta Mock.
+If you would like to discuss your application please contact the programme leader, Roberta Mock

 Questions on the application process?